عربي | English | Français | Lingála | Português | Soomaali | Español

 The Traditional Arts Network (TAN) Fund provides small grants of $500-$1,000 to both overcome short-term financial hurdles and lay the foundation for long-term goals.
 This process is designed to provide artists with a low-barrier, first time experience with grant applications.

 The funding may be used to support a range of activities including paying artists to perform and teach, purchasing advertisements for events, video recording and production, photography, website design, transportation expenses, purchasing instruments and equipment, and rehearsal space.

-The TAN Fund is administered by Mayo Street Arts and reviewed by a TAN Fund Committee which is composed of community-based artists and cultural advocates who are part of the African communities of Portland and Lewiston/Auburn.
+The TAN Fund will be administered by Mayo Street Arts and reviewed by a TAN Fund Committee which is composed of community members from Portland and Lewiston/Auburn.

 In 2022, the following artists received TAN Fund awards:

 - Baba Ly — Fulani acoustic guitar player and storyteller; will purchase a professional sound system to support his work

 - Batimbo United — Burundian drumming & dance ensemble; will offset shipping expenses to transport a new set of drums from Burundi

 - Fanfare Kimbanguiste (FAKI) — Congolese church band; will purchase more instruments for their group, including a tuba